The Yeomen that

 harquebus, or a quiver of arrows with the

 long-bow of by-gone days, or indeed protect the body of the

-Sovereign in its true meaning, but we are as proud and certainly
+Sovereign in its true meaning, but they are as proud and

-no less loyal to our Sovereign, because, we are THE
+certainly no less loyal to their Sovereign, because, they are

 Queen’s Body Guard of the Yeomen of the Guard (The Body Guard).